isc-projects/bind9/doc/arm/reference.rst

    :tags: query
    :short: Sets the timeout value (in milliseconds) that the server sends in responses containing the EDNS TCP keepalive option.

-   This sets the timeout value (in units of 100 milliseconds) that the server sends in responses containing the EDNS TCP keepalive option, which informs a client of the amount of time it may keep the session open.
+   This sets the timeout value, in units of 100 milliseconds, that the server sends in responses containing the EDNS TCP keepalive option, which informs a client of the amount of time it may keep the session open.
 The default is 300 (30 seconds), the maximum is 65535 (about 1.8 hours),